Heraldry Symbols & What They Mean

 And because it clusters thickly and is a common plant, in heraldry bulrushes are symbolic of the multitude of faithful who lead a humble life and abide by the Christian teaching.

 This symbol may also be granted to recall a memorable event that occurred near water where bulrushes were abundant.

 The rhinoceros fights with great ferocity when aroused, but never seeks combat.
 Borne on a shield, the symbol indicated the same characteristics in its bearer.
 It is a very uncommon charge in heraldry, observed in only a few instances.

-he yellow rose is a symbol of absolute achievement.
+The yellow rose is a symbol of absolute achievement in heraldry.
 The conventional form of a heraldic rose have five displayed petals that mimic the look of a wild rose on a hedgerow.